jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 The `Iterator` trait has a number of different methods with default implementations provided by the standard library; you can find out about these methods by looking in the standard library API documentation for the `Iterator` trait.
 Some of these methods call the `next` method in their definition, which is why you’re required to implement the `next` method when implementing the `Iterator` trait.

-Methods that call `next` are called _consuming adaptors_, because calling them uses up the iterator.
+Methods that call `next` are called _consuming adaptors_ because calling them uses up the iterator.
 One example is the `sum` method, which takes ownership of the iterator and iterates through the items by repeatedly calling `next`, thus consuming the iterator.
-As it iterates through, it adds each item to a running total and returns the total when iteration is complete.
-The code snippet below has a test illustrating a use of the `sum` method:
+As it iterates through, it adds each item to a running total and returns the total when the iteration is complete.
+The code snippet below has a test illustrating the use of the `sum` method:

 ```rust
     #[test]